USS Intrepid (CV-11): Okinawa and Japan, March–December 1945

 In the middle of February 1945, back in fighting trim, the carrier steamed for Ulithi, arriving on 13 March.
 She set off westward for strikes on Japan on 14 March and four days later launched strikes against airfields on Kyūshū.
-That morning a twin-engined Japanese G4M "Betty" broke through a curtain of defensive fire, turned toward Intrepid, and exploded 50 ft (15 m) off Intrepid's forward boat crane.
+That morning a twin-engined Japanese G4M "Betty" kamikaze broke through a curtain of defensive fire, turned toward Intrepid, and exploded 50 ft (15 m) off Intrepid's forward boat crane.
 A shower of flaming gasoline and aircraft parts started fires on the hangar deck, but damage control teams quickly put them out.
 Intrepid's aircraft joined attacks on remnants of the Japanese fleet anchored at Kure damaging 18 enemy naval vessels, including battleship Yamato and carrier Amagi.
 The carriers turned to Okinawa as L-Day, the start of the most ambitious amphibious assault of the Pacific war, approached.
 Between 26 and 27 March, their aircraft attacked the Ryūkyūs, softening up enemy defensive works.
 The invasion began on 1 April.
 Intrepid aircraft flew support missions against targets on Okinawa and made neutralizing raids against Japanese airfields in range of the island.
 On 16 April, during an air raid, a Japanese aircraft dived into Intrepid's flight deck; the engine and part of the fuselage penetrated the deck, killing eight men and wounding 21.
 In less than an hour the flaming gasoline had been extinguished; three hours after the crash, aircraft were again landing on the carrier.

 On 17 April, Intrepid retired homeward via Ulithi.
 She made a stop at Pearl Harbor on 11 May, arriving at San Francisco for repairs on 19 May.
 On 29 June, the carrier left San Francisco.
 On 6 August, her aircraft launched strikes against Japanese on bypassed Wake Island.
 Intrepid arrived at Eniwetok on the next day.
 On 15 August, when the Japanese surrendered, she received word to "cease offensive operations."
 Intrepid got under way on 21 August to support the occupation of Japan.
 On 2 December, she left Yokosuka and arrived at San Pedro, California, on 15 December.

 Post-war

 Decommissioning and conversion to attack carrier

 On 4 February 1946, Intrepid moved to San Francisco Bay.
 The carrier was reduced in status to "commission in reserve" on 15 August, and she was decommissioned on 22 March 1947.
 After her decommissioning, Intrepid became part of the Pacific Reserve Fleet.
-On 9 February 1952, she was recommissioned and on 12 March began the voyage to Norfolk, where the carrier would receive SCB-27C modernization to operate jet aircraft as an attack aircraft carrier.
+On 9 February 1952, she was recommissioned and on 12 March began the voyage to Norfolk, where the carrier received SCB-27C modernization to operate jet aircraft as an attack aircraft carrier.
 On 9 April, Intrepid was temporarily decommissioned for the modernization at the Norfolk Naval Shipyard.
 On 1 October, she was reclassified as attack carrier CVA-11 and recommissioned in reserve on 18 June 1954.
 On 13 October, the carrier became the first to launch aircraft with American-built steam catapults.
 Two days later, Intrepid became part of the Atlantic Fleet in full commission.